fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/staking-payment-locks.md

 ## **Dynamic Staking Amounts**

-While there is a minimum staking requirement of 10% of the total project fees set by the initiator, fellowships can choose to stake any amount above this threshold.&#x20;
+While there is a minimum staking requirement of 10% of the total project fees set by the initiator, fellowships can choose to stake any amount above this threshold.

 By staking higher amounts, fellowships might portray a heightened level of confidence and commitment to the project, potentially influencing the initiator's bid selection process.

 ## **Initiator's Fee Payment & Contractor Provisioning**

-Upon the acceptance of the fellowship's bid and their subsequent staking of the committed $POLN tokens, the initiator is responsible for two key financial elements:
+Once a fellowship's bid is accepted and they've staked the requisite $POLN tokens, the onus shifts to the initiator.

+The initiator must promptly address two vital financial commitments:
-* Paying the agreed-upon fees for the protocol.
+* covering the protocol's fees,
-* Provisioning the payment intended for the contractor's work/delivery.
+* setting aside the contractor's payment.

-Both these amounts are securely locked in an escrow smart contract.&#x20;
+To ensure transparency, trust, and security within PoLN's ecosystem, both these sums are locked into a smart contract-based escrow system.
+This escrow acts as a trust-establishing mechanism, confirming to fellowships and contractors that the initiator has genuinely committed the funds.

+Furthermore, the escrow operates based on set project milestones, allowing for incremental releases of funds as progress markers are achieved.

+In cases of disputes or disagreements, this neutral financial holding ground ensures neither party can unilaterally access the funds without due resolution.

-This ensures not only the availability of funds for fee distribution upon project completion but also guarantees the contractor's payment for the services rendered.
+By locking in both the fees and the contractor's prospective payment, PoLN not only guarantees the availability of funds for fee distribution at the project's culmination but also solidifies the contractor's trust, knowing their due remuneration is secure.

 ## **Protection Mechanism & Assurance**

-Both the fellowship's staked tokens and the initiator's locked fees, alongside the provisioned contractor payment, are securely stored in smart contracts on the blockchain.&#x20;
+Both the fellowship's staked tokens and the initiator's locked fees, alongside the provisioned contractor payment, are securely stored in smart contracts on the blockchain.

 This structure serves multiple purposes: